theUpsider/tournament-bot/README.md

 EUW1 / ...: those roles will be assinged after verification as well.
 Use this to tag or group players.
 ### Channels
 - logs : where the information for the management and staff gets logged.
 Like a closed ticket or similar.
+- greetings : where new players get welcomed
+- information : where useful information for everyone gets posted by the bot
+- ticketcat : the category tickets will be created (category!)
+- logs : where log files are beeing posted to.
+Useful for staff.
 ### Other
 The footer can be set int the config.
 It will be displayed below supportive messages.
 ## Commands